dirty-fish/main_src/README.md

 Database connection to ClickHouse for storing search results The program appears to be designed for parallel processing of search queries, with results being stored in a ClickHouse database table named vz.search_result.
 The system uses both multiprocessing (for parallel execution) and asyncio (for asynchronous I/O operations), making it efficient for handling multiple search operations simultaneously.

+ I found that the query parameters are defined in the function map_query_params.
+The parameters passed to each query are:
+ab_testing: False
+appType: 1
+curr: "rub" (currency)
+dest: -1257786 (destination identifier)
+query: The actual search key/term
+resultset: "filters"
+spp: 30 (search results per page)
+suppressSpellcheck: False
+These parameters are used when making requests to retrieve product data through the get_products function, which uses these parameters to construct the API request.

 ---

 ## Русская версия